MicrosoftDocs/OfficeDocs-SharePoint/migration/sharepoint-online-and-onedrive-migration-speed.md

 *Question:* I have a very big migration (> 100 TB) and I would like some help, who should I contact?</br>
 *Answer:* For larger than a 100TB migration, please submit a support request with Microsoft indicating that you are doing a large migration (>100TB).
 Follow these steps:
-1. Click on **Need help?**
+1. Navigate to the Microsoft 365 Admin homepage.
+On the left navigation pane, click **Support > New service Request**.
+2. In the lower right hand corner of the screen click **Need Help?** A **Contact Support** pane displays.
-2. For the title, enter **"SharePoint Migration over 100TB"**.
+3. For the title, enter **"SharePoint Migration over 100TB"**.
-3. Include all of the following on the support ticket:
+4. Include all of the following on the support ticket:
     - Your company name and Tenant URL
     - Estimated size of your migration
     - An estimate of when you would like to start and complete your migration